 Additionally, developers can register for Webhooks to receive real-time notifications when transactions are either declined or approved.
 Using Webhooks notifications, a developer would still be notified if a transaction was processed but the customer closed the browser before following the return URL.

 Because this is a hosted payment form, processor card declines and other errors are handled within the form itself.
-For example, the image below shows a general processor decline (response code 2), simulated by passing the zip code 46282 in the Sandbox environment (see Sandbox Testing Guide for more details on simulating errors).
+For example, the image below shows a general processor decline (response code 2), simulated by passing the zip code 46282 in the Sandbox environment.
 The consumer can try another card or change field details.
+See the Sandbox Testing Guide for more details on simulating errors.

-For AFDS Declines (for example when there is a billing address mismatch – using the test zip 46205), the form itself will handle the error notification and the consumer will be able to update their information and try again.
+For declines caused by Advanced Fraud Detection Suite filters -- for example, when there is a billing address mismatch, using the test ZIP Code 46205 -- the form itself will handle the error notification and the consumer will be able to update their information and try again.